 I don’t always love seeing artifacts outside of where they were found.
 I don’t find museums in London that intriguing because I question whether or not they’re the authority to be displaying items from Ancient Greece or Rome.
 But seeing Roman pieces on display on the very ground where Romans ruled?
 That’s cool stuff.

-The Museo Diocesano isa converted church and is a must-see in Cortona as it proudly displays artworks from the 13th to 19th century.
+The Museo Diocesano isa converted church and is one of the best things to do in Cortona as it proudly displays artworks from the 13th to 19th century.
 The Renaissance period is on full display with works available for viewing by famous artists such as Luca Signorelli (Lamentation over the Dead Christ) and Fra Angelico (The Annunciation), among others.
 It’s open 10:30am-6:30pm from April to October with reduced hours in the winter months.
 Tickets are €6 with an audio guide included.

 Try to figure out the best month to visit Italy?
 Check out my guide to the best month to travel to Italy to help you plan.